Attack on USNS Card

 The attack on USNS Card was a Viet Cong (VC) operation during the Vietnam War.
 It took place in Saigon Port in the early hours of 2 May 1964, and was mounted by commandos from the 65th Special Operations Group (Đội Biệt động 65).

 Card was first commissioned into the United States Navy during World War II.
 Decommissioned in 1946, Card was reactivated in 1958 and reentered service with the Military Sea Transport Service, transporting military equipment to South Vietnam as part of the United States military commitment to that country.

 As a regular visitor to the port, Card became a target for local VC commando units.
 Shortly after midnight on 2 May 1964, two Viet Cong commandos climbed out of the sewer tunnel near the area where Card was anchored, and they attached two loads of explosives to the ship's hull.
 The attack was a success and Card sank in 48 ft of water.
 Five civilian crew members were killed by the explosions.
 The ship was refloated 17 days later and towed to the Philippines for repairs.

 Background

 USNS Card was a that had served in the United States Navy.
 In 1946 Card was decommissioned and was transferred to the Atlantic Reserve Fleet.
 On 16 May 1958, Card re-entered service with the Military Sea Transport Service, under the control of the United States Navy.
-The ship was manned by a civilian crew and was prefixed "USNS" (United States Naval Ship) instead of "USS" (United States Ship) as it was in service but not commissioned.
+The ship was crewed by civilians and was prefixed "USNS" (United States Naval Ship) instead of "USS" (United States Ship) as it was in service but not commissioned.